5 Things You Might Not Know About Fleet Tracking Software

 Vehicle tracking technology is often referred to as GPS tracking, but it can encompass a lot more than just GPS data.
 You can track a variety of metrics and receive real-time notifications.
 These include:

 If a behavior wastes fuel or is a safety risk, you can use vehicle tracking as a measure to find out about it and then eliminate it.

 Additionally, modern route optimization software can be used for strategizing routes before dispatching drivers.
 Dispatching can be automated based on information drivers submit from electronic forms on mobile devices.
 For instance, if a driver indicates that he has finished a job, he can be automatically routed to the next closest job where he is needed.

 5. Fleet management software isn’t just for vehicles

 Vehicles may not be your only assets, and you don’t have to stop fleet tracking there.
-You can also track assets like trailers, lawn mowers, construction and other heavy equipment.
+You can also track assets like trailers, lawnmowers, construction, and other heavy equipment.
 New technologies can track data beyond just location, speed, and driver behaviors.
-If your fleet consists of refrigerated vehicles like food delivery trucks, you’ll want to make sure temperatures are always at the correct levels.
+If your fleet consists of refrigerated vehicles like food delivery trucks, you’ll want to make sure to monitoring fleet temperatures are always at the correct levels.

 Vehicle tracking is no longer just a business luxury—it is a necessity.
 The latest technologies are crucial for maximizing your fleet’s productivity, and the benefits are enormous enough to outweigh any concerns about cost.
 In fact, it costs more not to have vehicle tracking.